imdhemy/imdhemy.github.io/_drafts/php/2021-05-19-why-you-need-a-builder-to-create-your-entities-and-models.md

     }
 }
 ```
-When you want to create an instance, you use pass the shortest list of parameters you want to set.
-Typically, this constructor invocation will require many parameters that you don't to set, but you are forced to pass a value for them.
+When you want to create an instance, you can pass the shortest list of parameters you want to set.
+Typically, this constructor invocation will require many parameters that you don't want to set, but you are forced to pass a value for them.
 ```php
 $user = new User('John Doe', 'john@example.com', $passwordHash, 5, 12, null, $avatar);
 ```
 In this case, we're forced to pass `5, 12, null` values which are the default values since the avatar comes after them in order!

 The telescoping constructor work, but it is hard to write client code when there are many parameters, and harder still to read it.
 The reader is left wondering what all those values mean and must carefully count parameters to find out.
-Umm, what if he swapped the `12` and `50` being having the same data type, the code won't break, but it's invalid state again!
+Umm, what if he swapped the `12` and `50` since having the same data type, the code won't break, but it's an invalid state again!

 ## Fluent Setters
 Fluent Setters is the PHP way to imitate the [JavaBeans](https://en.wikipedia.org/wiki/JavaBeans) Pattern In which you call a parameterless constructor followed by call to setter methods.
-It's called fluent because all setter method return the object instance allowing you to call them in chains.
+It's called fluent because all setter methods return the object instance allowing you to call them in chains.

 This pattern has none of the disadvantages of the telescoping constructor pattern.
 It is easy and easy to read the resulting code: